Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/README.md

 The reuslts reveal a significant insight that about half the users (50%) that cancelled their product subscriptions did so because they found the product to be too expensive.
 Thus, the business would need to reconsider it's future pricing startegies in efforts to reduce the customer churn.

 ### Notifying the sales team of an important business change
 The VP of Sales wants to notify all the managers who have direct reports in the sales department regarding an important business chnage that will affect the sales team.
+In an ideal sceanrio a simple report with the employee name along with the name of their manager and the manager's email address would have sufficed.<br>

 However the data has certain limitations such as a manager is not logged for several employees within the database.
-So the query will be modified in a way to pull directly the email addresses of the employees who dont have a manager's email addresses logged in.
+So the query will be modified in a way to pull directly the email addresses of those employees who dont have a manager's email addresses logged in or a 'null' in place of a manager's email address .<br>

 #### Code
 ```sql
 SELECT employees.EMPLOYEEID, employees.NAME AS employee_name,